tekk/TTGO-T-Beam-Car-Tracker/README.md

 ## Credits

-- Thanks to DeuxVis for his [Lora-TTNMapper-T-Beam](https://github.com/DeuxVis/Lora-TTNMapper-T-Beam)
+- Thanks to [DeuxVis](https://github.com/DeuxVis) for his [Lora-TTNMapper-T-Beam](https://github.com/DeuxVis/Lora-TTNMapper-T-Beam) which came as an inspiration for this project
+- Huge thanks goes to my wife for buying me a new car 😃 I love you Evka.❤️